zalolorza/MidoFramework/readme.md

 	}
 }
 ````
-1) Set any var as a variable of the controller to make it available in the Twig view.
+1) Set any var as a variable within the scope of the controller to make it available in the Twig view.

 2) Use `$this->render()` to render the default Twig view.
-Mido uses a template hierarchy system that mimics and improves [WordPress template hierarchy](https://developer.wordpress.org/themes/basics/template-hierarchy/)
+Mido uses a template hierarchy system that mimics and extends [WordPress template hierarchy](https://developer.wordpress.org/themes/basics/template-hierarchy/).

+3) You can skip Mido's hierarchy by specifying your own template: `$this->render('your-better-template.twig')`.
+Directory is not requiered, only the file name.
+It will render the first twig file with the same filename located in any subdirectory inside of `/views`.

 ### Posts and CPT
 ### Pages